apache/camel/MIGRATION.md

 ### JSon DataFormat

 The default JSon library with the JSon dataformat has changed from `XStream` to `Jackson`.

+### Zip and GZip DataFormat

+The zip and gzip dataformat has been renamed to zipdeflater and gzipdeflater as they are for deflating using the zip/gzip compression; and not for working with zip/gzip files.
+Instead use camel-zipfile dataformat.
+Also these dataformats has been moved out of `camel-core` into `camel-zip-deflater` JAR.
+The XML and Java DSL has also been modified so you should migrate there too to use their new names.

 ### Simple language